 In the early 1900s, fires in large event pavilions (think: circus tents) weren’t uncommon.
 At this time, tents were made of cotton canvas and coated in paraffin, a highly flammable wax.
 These fires resulted in numerous injuries and fatalities, which in turn lead to the creation of tent-flammability testing standards and several state-level regulations in the 1970s.
 Since then, tent uses and the materials used to build tents have evolved, while the testing standard has not.

-The problem with this scenario is twofold: First, the CPAI-84 flammability standard itself is woefully out of date.
-It was created to test for fire risk in paraffin-coated canvas event tents and ended up being used to test all tents, from backpacking and car-camping tents to ice-fishing shelters.
-Second, studies show that some of the chemicals used in flame-retardant coatings (which have also been used in products like furniture, mattresses, children’s toys and building materials) are potentially harmful both to the environment and to human health.
+Until recently, the primary tent-flammability testing method in North America was a standard called CPAI-84.
+Created in 1976 by the Canvas Products Association International, the flammability standard was intended to test for fire risk in paraffin-coated canvas event tents and ended up being used to test all tents, from backpacking and car-camping tents to ice-fishing shelters.
+Another issue: Studies show that some of the chemicals used in flame-retardant coatings (which have also been used in products like furniture, mattresses, children’s toys and building materials) are potentially harmful both to the environment and to human health.

 After it co-sponsored a study in 2015 that showed that people who handle car-camping and backpacking tents extensively (like tent makers) are exposed to the potentially harmful flame-retardant chemicals, REI partnered with the Outdoor Industry Association (OIA), other brands, standard-setting groups and regulatory agencies in the U.S. and Canada to find a better solution.

-The cohort gathered a decade’s worth of data on tent-related injuries from around the world, both in countries where CPAI-84 has been in use (the U.S. and Canada) and where it hasn’t (Japan, Australia, England and the EU).
+The cohort gathered a decade’s worth of data on tent-related injuries from around the world, both in countries where the legacy version of CPAI-84 (and thus, flame retardants) has been in use (the U.S. and Canada) and where it hasn’t (Japan, Australia, England and the EU).
 The results showed that fire-related injuries are low—in both tents treated with flame retardants and those that are not.
 Researchers believe this finding is due to the evolution of lightweight, synthetic materials, which are inherently lower risk for flammability.